sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 ## Myth 3: Access needs come from permanent disabilities

 The truth is, anyone at any time can have access needs, and they can be permanent, temporary or situational.
-Temporary impairments might be due to a temporary medical condition, and situational impairments may result from the environment around us - a situation we're in.
+Temporary impairments might be due to a medical condition, and situational impairments may result from the environment around us - a situation we're in.

 Some examples of permanent conditions: